MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/overview.md

 - Use of `Invoke-Expression`
 - And many more

-You can choose which rules to include or exclude for your modules and scripts.
-PSScriptAnalyzer also has the ability to fix the formatting of your code.
+You can choose the rules to include or exclude for your modules and scripts.
+PSScriptAnalyzer can also fix the formatting of your code.
 This helps you produce code that conforms to a standard style, is easier to read, and is more maintainable.

 ## Installing PSScriptAnalyzer